anuj-anurag-sharma/user-data-service/README.md

 	Response gives the clientId, which is to be used for Login and getting AuthToken.
 	{"msg":String}

-	2. Generate Auth Token : POST call on /client/auth-token
+	2. Generate Auth Token(Login) : POST call on /client/auth-token
 	Request - Both clientId and password are mandatory.
 	{"clientId": String,"password": String}

-	Response gives the authToken which is to be used for all calls for User Data
+	Response gives the authToken which is to be passed as Authorization header for all calls 	for User Data

 	{"generatedOn": String,"token": String}

+	3. Invalidate Auth Token(Logout): POST on /secure/client/logout

+	Response
+	{"msg":String}

-	3. User CRUD operations -
+	4. User CRUD operations -

 		a.
 Create User - POST on /secure/user
 			Request - firstName is a mandatory attribute, all emails should be valid.